Mission Statement

 We invite Virginians from all walks of life and backgrounds to join us in making 2019 and beyond a period of honesty, racial reconciliation, and healing.
 Together, we strive to create a more just, civil, and respectful society for today, tomorrow, and future generations.

-• Our third commemoration event for the 70th anniversary will be held on September 13 and 14.
-For more details, click the upper righthand menu bar, or email spencer@virginiansforreconciliation.com
+Our 4th commemoration event for the 70th anniversary will be held on October 1st at Regent University.
+For more details, click the upper righthand menu bar, or email saarah@virginiansforreconciliation.com

 Future Events